learn-co-curriculum/activerecord-migrations/README.md

 `rake db:migrate`

-We just notices we are only adding cats to our table but our table name is animal.
+We just notices we are only adding cats to our table but our table name is animals.
 Let's write a migration `03_rename_animals_to_cats.rb` in our migrate folder that changes the name of our table.

 ```ruby
 # db/migrate/03_rename_animals_to_cats.rb